mqst/gouge/README.md

-# Gouge: A simple Burp extension to extract or gouge all URLs which are seen in JS files as you visit different websites/webpages in Burp Suite
+# A simple Burp extension to extract or gouge all URLs which are seen in JS files as you visit different websites/webpages in Burp Suite

 ## What is Gouge?